-Data transmission/reception using the DTC or DMAC is also possible in smart card interface mode, similar to in the normal SCI mode.
+Data transmission/reception using the DTC is also possible in smart card interface mode, similar to in the normal SCI mode.
 In transmission, the TEND and TDRE flags in SSR are simultaneously set to 1, thus generating a TXI interrupt.
-This activates the DTC or DMAC by a TXI request thus allowing transfer of transmit data if the TXI request is specified as a source of DTC or DMAC activation beforehand.
-The TDRE and TEND flags are automatically cleared to 0 at data transfer by the DTC or DMAC.
+This activates the DTC by a TXI request thus allowing transfer of transmit data if the TXI request is specified as a source of DTC activation beforehand.
+The TDRE and TEND flags are automatically cleared to 0 at data transfer by the DTC.
 If an error occurs, the SCI automatically re-transmits the same data.
-During re-transmission, the TEND flag remains as 0, thus not activating the DTC or DMAC.
-Therefore, the SCI and DTC or DMAC automatically transmit the specified number of bytes, including re-transmission in the case of error occurrence.
+During re-transmission, the TEND flag remains as 0, thus not activating the DTC.
+Therefore, the SCI and DTC automatically transmit the specified number of bytes, including re-transmission in the case of error occurrence.
 However, the ERS flag in SSR, which is set at error occurrence, is not automatically cleared; the ERS flag must be cleared by previously setting the RIE bit in SCR to 1 to enable an ERI interrupt request to be generated at error occurrence.

-When transmitting/receiving data using the DTC or DMAC, be sure to set and enable the DTC or DMAC prior to making SCI settings.
-For DTC or DMAC settings, see section 7, DMA Controller (DMAC) and section 8, Data Transfer Controller (DTC).
+When transmitting/receiving data using the DTC, be sure to set and enable the DTC prior to making SCI settings.
+For DTC settings, see section 7, Data Transfer Controller (DTC).

 In reception, an RXI interrupt request is generated when the RDRF flag in SSR is set to 1.
-This activates the DTC or DMAC by an RXI request thus allowing transfer of receive data if the RXI request is specified as a source of DTC or DMAC activation beforehand.
-The RDRF flag is automatically cleared to 0 at data transfer by the DTC or DMAC.
+This activates the DTC by an RXI request thus allowing transfer of receive data if the RXI request is specified as a source of DTC activation beforehand.
+The RDRF flag is automatically cleared to 0 at data transfer by the DTC.
 If an error occurs, the RDRF flag is not set but the error flag is set.
-Therefore, the DTC or DMAC is not activated and an ERI interrupt request is issued to the CPU instead; the error flag must be cleared.
+Therefore, the DTC is not activated and an ERI interrupt request is issued to the CPU instead; the error flag must be cleared.

 Operation of the SCI can be disabled or enabled using the module stop control register.
 The initial setting is for operation of the SCI to be halted.
-Register access is enabled by clearing module stop mode.
-For details, see section 19, Power-Down Modes.
+Register access is enabled by clearing module stop state.
+For details, see section 18, Power-Down States.

-14.9.2 Break Detection and Processing
+13.9.2 Break Detection and Processing